utdata/icj-class/js/js-class-04.md

 We've introduced several new HTML elements here that we haven't used before.

 - [Forms](https://www.w3schools.com/html/html_form_elements.asp) provide a way for HTML pages to collect user input.
 We've given our form and id of `nameForm` so we can target it with JavaScript later.
-- [Input](https://www.w3schools.com/html/html_form_input_types.asp) it defines how we can provide the input.
+- [Input](https://www.w3schools.com/html/html_form_input_types.asp) elements define how we can provide the input.
 We have three inputs with `type="text"`, which gives us a text box.
 We have given each a `name` attribute, which we can access as a "property" of the form element with JavaScript.
 We also defined a default `value` to display text until we type something else in.
 - Lastly, we have a `type="button"` input, which we will use to fire our JavaScript function.
 (If you click on the button now, it doesn't do anything.
 Yet.)

 ## Copy our function

 - Create a new script tag under the HTML we added, but just before the closing `</body>` tag.
-- Let's add a copy of our `makeBetterName` function into `form.html` inside the script tag.
+- Let's add a copy of our `makeBetterName` function into `form.html` page in a script tag.

-It script should look like this:
+Here is the code:

 ```html
 <script>